wp-plugins/responsive-menu/readme.txt

 <li> - Background Colour</li>
 <li> - Plus more...</li>
 </ul>
-The plugin creates a nice three-lined menu button that users can click to bring a slide out menu, which is easily navigateable.
+The plugin creates a nice three-lined menu button that users can click to bring a slide out menu, which is easily navigated.
 Much better than those select drop-down menu's you see.
 <br /><br />
 The plugin is fully responsive if you have the viewport meta tag on your site, using media queries with the widths defined by you.
 <br />